A Complete Guide To Buying a House in Dubai For Expats - Prices & Process

 From a residential perspective, there are primarily three property types that you can buy as a foreigner in Dubai.
 Each of these properties correlates to a different style of home or land within Dubai.
 Before buying real estate in Dubai, you should thoroughly assess the market.

 With the rapid development of Freehold properties, the process of buying property in Dubai for foreigners has become easier than ever.
 Freehold properties are most commonly sought by foreigners who are interested in investing in the UAE, or who plan to buy a flat in Dubai.
 Individuals living in the UAE have access to freehold properties that can be rented, sold, and inherited if required.

 Freehold property has also been associated with relatively undeveloped parcels of land rather than homes or apartments.
 This allows owners to develop a property of their choice on the land.

 Since the investor enjoys the full ownership of the property in perpetuity, the property can be used for any purpose.
 It also requires less amount of paperwork and does not require consent from the state.

 Another type of property that can be purchased by potential investors in Dubai is commonhold.
 These properties consist of primary condominiums, apartments, and non-residential units in a building.
 Purchasing a commonhold property provides you the individual right for buying, selling, or renting a property for the purpose of inheritance.

 This is similar to a freehold property.
-However, since commonhold properties are very similar to apartments, the owners have to make fee payment for the property maintenance as well as its common areas.
+However, since commonhold properties are very similar to apartments, the owners have to make fee payments for the property maintenance as well as its common areas.
 These buildings are usually owned by a real estate or property developer.